NYC Broker Fee Calculator

 You should check to ensure the rental amount is not higher than if you paid the commission in a no-fee situation.
 Many landlords merely bake the broker’s commission fee into the monthly payment, resulting in no savings for the prospective tenant.

-If you try to find an apartment on your own, you must prepare to do a lot of legwork.
+If you try to find an apartment independently, you must prepare to do a lot of legwork.
 You can start online, but many listings will have an agent attached to them.
-If you are comfortable living in one, large apartment buildings may not use an agent.
+Large apartment buildings may not use an agent if you are comfortable living in one.

 Is The Broker’s Fee Negotiable?